 Copy the Bitcoin Address you’re sending the funds to into the Pay To field.
 If your computer has a camera, you can click the photo icon to the right to scan a QR code.
 Make sure the copied address is correct as you cannot undo a Bitcoin transaction.

 Add a Label to help you identify the transaction in the future.
-It’s useful to mark it with where the bitcoins are coming from.
+It’s useful to mark it with where the bitcoins are coming from or going to.

 Step 3: Enter The Amount To Send